prvdmwrong/prvdmwrong/README.md

 ## Highlights

 - Type-safe APIs for both Luau and TypeScript
-- Featherlight, choose to mix in packages as you need
+- Featherlight (<6kb), choose to mix in packages as you need
 - Uses dependency injection for cleaner code organization
 - Made to be extendable through modding APIs
 - Non-intrusive first-class lifecycle events for flexibility